d3/d3-interpolate/README.md

 <a name="interpolate" href="#interpolate">#</a> <b>interpolate</b>(<i>a</i>, <i>b</i>)

-Returns the default interpolator between the two values *a* and *b*.
+Returns an interpolator between the two values *a* and *b*.
 The type of interpolator is based on the type of the end value *b*, using the following algorithm:

 1. If *b* is a color, [interpolateRgb](https://github.com/d3/d3-color#interpolateRgb) is used.
 2. If *b* is a string, [interpolateString](#interpolateString) is used.